pluflou/TuneOptimizer/README.md

 # TuneOptimizer
-Automated algorithm using cothread module and EPICS to optimize tune through SECAR
+Automated algorithm using the PyEpics package to communicate with the control system, to optimize tuning through SECAR using a Gaussian process.

-This is still under construction.
-Upon completion, the code will:
-1. Communicate with EPICS through caget and caput to move/read devices along the beamline
-2. Analyze the data from the viewer (see [viewer repo](https://github.com/pluflou/Viewer-Image-Analysis)) to locate beam
+Analysis from image processing (see [viewer repo](https://github.com/pluflou/Viewer-Image-Analysis)) to locate beam is used as observations for the optimization.

-3. Use that data plus readings from cups and apertures to decide which element to modify/which direction to go in order to converge towards the best tune
-4. The optimal tune is reached once the method minimizes the aperture readings while maximizing transmission (readings on cups), and keeping the beam on the viewer from steering more than ~5 mm
+The algorithms has been tested and shown to work for efficient tuning of the beamline.
+Currently under further development during the recoil separator's commissioning to improve method and extend to further elements of the device.